COVID-19 Prevention Non-Emergency Regulations

 Outbreaks Back to top

-- Q: In an outbreak (three or more COVID-19 cases among employees in an "exposed group" within a 14-day period), what are an employer's obligations?
+- Q: In an outbreak (three or more COVID-19 cases among employees in an "exposed group" within a 7-day period), what are an employer's obligations?

-A: In addition to the requirements for non-outbreak settings, an employer must:- Exclude COVID-19 cases as well as employees who had close contacts but do not take a COVID-19 test.
-For more information on this topic, please see below and refer to the section in this FAQ on CDPH’s Isolation and Quarantine Guidance.
+A: In addition to the requirements for non-outbreak settings, an employer must:- Exclude COVID-19 cases during the “infectious period” as defined above and in the State Public Health Officer Order, as well as employees who had close contact and have COVID-19 symptoms but do not take a COVID-19 test.
 Specifically, employers must take the following steps:

-- Immediately make COVID-19 testing available to its employees within the exposed group, and then again one week later; and continue to make tests available to employees at least weekly until the workplace no longer qualifies as an outbreak, i.e., there are one or fewer new COVID-19 cases detected in the exposed group for a 14-day period, per section 3205.1(a)(2).
+- Immediately make COVID-19 testing available to employees within the exposed group, and then again one week later; and continue to make tests available to employees at least weekly until there are one or fewer new COVID-19 cases detected in the exposed group for a 14-day period, per section 3205.1(a)(2).
 However, an employer need not make testing available to employees who were absent from the workplace during the relevant 14-day period or who recently recovered from COVID-19 and do not have symptoms (returned cases).

 - Perform a review of potentially relevant COVID-19 policies, procedures, and controls and implement changes as needed to prevent further spread of COVID-19 as soon as the outbreak provisions apply, and then periodically thereafter.